hari2595/CryptoHype/README.md

 vaderSentiment.vaderSentiment - SentimentIntensityAnalyzer,
 pandas,

-Input:
+- Input:
-Crypto token full name in Reddit list, Default is set as ALGORAND
+Crypto token full name.

-Searches in:
+- Searches in:
 Subreddits from Reddit .com (customizable list), Twitter tweets,
 Google News,

-Output:
+- Output:
 Shows the positive and negative sentiment of crypto coin searched in scale of 0.00 -1.00

-Comment:
+- Comment:
 Since exception in output, do not worry about it.
 Tweepy updated their library and removed the since function but the program still works without a problem.